kronosta/y1-language/DOCUMENTATION.md

 ```

 #### `?Call <name> !!arg1!!arg2!!arg3!!etc.`
 Calls the long macro with the name.
+Currently it is not possible to encode `!!` in a parameter, or `!` at the beginning or end of a parameter.

 #### `?DefineShort <name> <content>`
 Defines a short macro.
 They have the same `?n?` substitution and can be called with `[[name !!arg1!!arg2!!etc.]]`